SefNak/Password-Checker-WebDev166/README.md

 Key Features

-•	Test passwords
+•	Test the strength of passwords.

-•	Create new passwords
+•	Create new passwords.

-•	Receive advice and feedback to improve security
+•	Receive advice and feedback to improve security.

 •	Visual representation of ‘score’ using ‘smart lights’ and on-screen displays.

 •	Simple navigation and easy to understand information.